Last updated 09/23/2023

 Since it’s much easier (and faster) to fill a 3x2-inch frame than a 12x9-inch frame, I limit my windowscapes to ~3x2 inches and fill the entire 3x2-inch frame with what I observe in the sky in that moment.
 The full process takes me ~5-10 minutes total.
 This makes it super easy for me to continue to maintain this habit each day no matter how busy things might become.

-At the end of each week, once I’ve finished another page windowscapes, I remove the masking tape and write in the weather data for each day.
+At the end of each week, once I’ve finished another page of windowscapes, I remove the masking tape and write in the weather data for each day.

 Extra step: I like to have a digital archive of my windowscapes to reference and share, so I scan each page and then format the digital file in two ways: 1. full page mode (pictured below) and 2. single day mode (each day gets its own image file).